Tracking the Impact

 What is Tracking the Impact?

-In 2023, we teamed up with the River Chess Smarter Water Catchment project to extend our survey area into the Chess catchment, upping our original coverage of 50 1km squares by a fantastic 22 squares.
-We also worked with the National Trust to bring in 6 more Breeding Bird Survey squares, making a grand total of 781 km survey squares.
+In 2023, we teamed up with the River Chess Smarter Water Catchment project to extend our survey area into the Chess catchment, upping our original coverage of fifty 1km squares by a fantastic 22 squares.
+We also worked with the National Trust to bring in six more Breeding Bird Survey squares, making a grand total of 781 km survey squares.
 The data we gain from our surveys will be used to track trends across the landscape over time and inform practical woodland, grassland and farmland habitat management projects.

 Our 2024 season is underway and we are looking at how we can continue the programme once the National Lottery Heritage Funding for Chalk, Cherries and Chairs ends.
 We are also working with the Joint Nature Conservancy Council (JNCC), BBOWT and the Buckinghamshire and Milton Keynes Natural Environment Partnership to look at the potential to scale Tracking the Impact up over a wider landscape area.